NativeScript/developer-day-workshop/src/chapters/chapter4.md

 }
 ```

+Test your changes by adding a few items to the list.

 <div class="exercise-end"></div>

 You now have a very basic list, but there’s a big problem: this list isn’t persisted.
 Let’s look at how to change that.